NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 #### Robust distance calculation

-To ensure numerical stability, we compute the learned Mahalanobis distance using eigenvalue decomposition:
+\noindent To ensure numerical stability, we compute the learned Mahalanobis distance using eigenvalue decomposition:

 1. Compute eigendecomposition: $\mathbf{M}_{ensemble} = \mathbf{V} \Lambda \mathbf{V}^T$ where $\mathbf{V}$ is the matrix of eigenvectors and $\Lambda$ is the diagonal matrix of eigenvalues
 2. Enforce positive eigenvalues: $\Lambda_{ii} \leftarrow \max(\Lambda_{ii}, 10^{-6})$